 - The Beachbody Company noted the combined company is well-positioned to unlock accelerated growth.
 In addition, the company expects to achieve compound annual revenue growth of 30% over the next 5 years.

 - The merger will need to be approved by FRX shareholders prior to completing the transaction.
 The shareholder vote is one of the last steps in the SPAC merger process.
-Investors are currently awaiting confirmation on a date to vote on the proposed merger.

 “When we raised our SPAC, we were determined to find a company with a strong, proven business model and significant growth potential where we could add value from our experience in the creation and monetization of premium content.
 Beachbody is a perfect fit with those objectives,”said Tom Staggs, former COO & CFO of Disney and Forest Road board member and strategic advisory committee chair.